Sphinx Themes#

 Themes may be configurable with theme options.
 Theme options are usually used for setting font family, hiding logo, hiding prev/next buttons, etc.

-Theme author needs to define default values in theme.conf
+Theme author needs to define default values in theme.toml

 section.
 For example: